aurora-multiphysics/platypus/doc/content/source/executioners/MFEMExecutioner.md

 Importantly, use of an `MFEMExecutioner` derived `Executioner` allows for selection of the desired device and assembly strategy to use for the FE problem.

-Provided MFEM and its dependencies have been built with support for GPU backends (eg. `cuda` or `hip`), they may be selected here to enable use of GPUs for solvers and during assembly.
+Provided MFEM and its dependencies have been built with support for GPU backends (e.g. `cuda` or `hip`), they may be selected here to enable use of GPUs for solvers and during assembly.

 Selection of partial assembly levels is also supported to improve performance on GPUs; full